JurJean/SpraySerializer/README.md

 The file cache actually writes the generated serialization code to plain php files for later use.

-Below is how you'd bootstrap the array cache for the serializer:
+Below is how you'd bootstrap the file cache for the serializer:

     use Symfony\Component\Filesystem\Filesystem;